Fast Sparse Matrix Permutation for Mesh-Based Direct Solvers: Evaluation

 \subsection{Benchmark and Ablation}

 We benchmark along two axes: (i)~permutation runtime and (ii)~fill-in quality.
 We first compare the permutation time against AMD, METIS, and ParMETIS (Intel oneAPI) to isolate the cost of permutation independent of factorization.
 We then analyze our algorithm in more detail.
 First, we study \emph{patch-size sensitivity} by varying the patch size and measuring fill-in.
-Second, we present a \emph{module-level runtime breakdown}, reporting the cost of each stage, including patch construction, patch-based separator computation, and local AMD refinement.
+Second, we present a \emph{module runtime breakdown}, reporting the cost of each stage, including patch construction, patch-based separator computation, and local AMD refinement.
 Finally, we study \emph{design choices in patch ordering} by comparing runtime and fill-in when (i)~replacing patch-based separators with METIS separators and (ii)~using AMD vs.\ METIS for local permutation.
 These experiments justify our default configuration.
+We additionally report the speedup of all applications using Intel MKL as a backend in Supplemental Materials F.

-\paragraph{Baseline Comparison} Figure~\ref{fig:PermRuntimeComp} shows ordering speedups relative to AMD, METIS, and ParMETIS\@.
+\paragraph{Baseline Comparison} Figure~\ref{fig:PermRuntimeComp} shows ordering speedups relative to AMD, METIS, and ParMETIS.
 While our method is less competitive on small problems ($n<10^5$), it scales substantially better with mesh size by restricting separator search to a smaller quotient graph and reusing patch structure across recursion levels.
-For $n>10^5$, this yields speedups of up to $10.27\times$ over METIS and $2.27\times$ over ParMETIS, consistent with the end-to-end speedup (Figure~\ref{fig:B1:TotalSpeedup}).
+For $n>10^5$, this yields speedups of up to $10.27\times$ over METIS and $2.27\times$ over ParMETIS.

 \paragraph{Patch Size Effect} Figure~\ref{fig:PatchSizeComp} shows the trade-off induced by patch size.
-We vary the target $k$-means patch size in $\{64,128,256\}$ and report (i)~runtime breakdowns of each stage in our algorithm and (ii)~permutation quality measured by the nonzero ratio $\mathrm{nnz}(L)/\mathrm{nnz}(A)$.
+We vary the target patch size in $\{64,128,256\}$ and report (i)~runtime breakdowns of each stage in our algorithm and (ii)~permutation quality measured by the nonzero ratio $\mathrm{nnz}(L)/\mathrm{nnz}(A)$.